CRBroughton/townsquares-relay/README.md

 #### Technical Goals

-- Create basic implementation of the relay server
+- Create basic implementation of the relay server ✅
-- Ensure the system is resiliant and propogates events relay-to-relay
+- Ensure the system is resiliant and propogates events relay-to-relay ✅
 - Ensure events are de-duped across the network when shared relay-to-relay
 - Ensure users can use existing keys, ideally with existing 'signer' applications
-- Create a dockerised implementation of the relay
+- ~~Create a dockerised implementation of the relay~~ ✅
 - Explore other deployment options (desktop application, flatpak etc)